 11. Teach your kids to keep their rooms or apartments and vehicles locked at all times, but especially when they are gone from them.
 You would not believe how many kids do not lock up behind them.
 They believe they are invincible and no one would want their things.
 They would be so very wrong.
 They need to keep their rooms and vehicles locked up unless they are there.
 The campus police or regular police have less sympathy when they find out things have been stolen from unlocked places.
 The insurance company has even less sympathy.

 12. Teach your kids to become friendly to their neighbors, roommates, and others.
-The friendlier your kids is to others, the less likely they will be a target for anything.
+The friendlier your kids are to others, the less likely they will be a target for anything.
 People watch out for people they like and are nice to them.
 Proven fact.
 Kids should be cautious, but being friendly can pay off in big dividends too.

 College is not a scary place, but scary things can happen if college kids are not careful.
 They are out on their own for the first time and feel invincible.
 Parents, it is your job to help them understand they aren’t and what they can do to protect themselves.